hperrin/tunnelgram/README.md

 When a user registers, the client must:

-1. Hash the password that the user entered, using a cryptographically secure, one way hashing algorithm. *Tunnelgram uses one iteration of SHA-512.*
+1. Hash the password that the user entered, using a cryptographically secure, one way hashing algorithm. _Tunnelgram uses one iteration of SHA-512._
 2. Derive an encryption key and a remainder from the hash.
 Neither the key nor the password should be practically derivable from just the remainder.
 There are multiple ways to do this:

-  * Remove some portion from the hash as the key.
-The remaining portion becomes the remainder. *Tunnelgram removes the first 32 bytes for a key and the next 16 bytes for an initialization vector.*
+- Remove some portion from the hash as the key.
+The remaining portion becomes the remainder. _Tunnelgram removes the first 32 bytes for a key and the next 16 bytes for an initialization vector._
-  * Use any portion of the hash as the key, then re-hash any portion of the hash to create the remainder.
+- Use any portion of the hash as the key, then re-hash any portion of the hash to create the remainder.
-  * Or use a combination of these techniques in any amount of iterations.
+- Or use a combination of these techniques in any amount of iterations.
 This can add computational overhead which will make brute forcing a password harder, should the remainder become known to an attacker.

 3. Send the remainder to the server as the user's password.
-4. Generate a public/private key pair. *Tunnelgram generates a 4096 bit RSA-OAEP key pair.*
+4. Generate a public/private key pair. _Tunnelgram generates a 4096 bit RSA-OAEP key pair._
-5. Encrypt the private key with the encryption key it derived from the password hash using a symmetric encryption algorithm. *Tunnelgram uses AES-256 (14 rounds) in Output Feedback mode, with the additional bytes from the hash as the initialization vector.*
+5. Encrypt the private key with the encryption key it derived from the password hash using a symmetric encryption algorithm. _Tunnelgram uses AES-256 (14 rounds) in Output Feedback mode, with the additional bytes from the hash as the initialization vector._
 6. Send the encrypted private key and clear text public key to the server.

 > :information_source: Some notes:
+>
-> * If you allow your users to use a weak password, then you might as well not encrypt anything, cause it's not secure.
+> - If you allow your users to use a weak password, then you might as well not encrypt anything, cause it's not secure.
-> * Even though the password your server receives is already hashed, you should still hash it before you store it.
+> - Even though the password your server receives is already hashed, you should still hash it before you store it.
 Be overly cautious and keep your users secure.
-> * If you just split apart your users' passwords and use one portion to encrypt and the other to authenticate, then you might as well just have them enter two passwords, cause that's essentially what you're doing.
+> - If you just split apart your users' passwords and use one portion to encrypt and the other to authenticate, then you might as well just have them enter two passwords, cause that's essentially what you're doing.
 (Yeah, there are products that do this.)
-> * Provide 2 factor auth.
+> - Provide 2 factor auth.
 It is way more secure than just a password, and you can use it along with Tunnelwire.

 ### Upon Login